 Cheese description list:

 Quark: Creamy and spreadable, slight yogurt flavor.
 Great in cooking and baking or just on crackers.
-Mix in your favorite herbs for a savory treat or honey, chopped apple and nuts for a yummy pancake topping.
+Mix in your favorite herbs for a savory treat, or with honey, chopped apple and nuts for a yummy pancake topping.

 Camembert: This French-style, bloomy-rind cheese is similar to a brie.
 Cut into pie shaped wedges for the appropriate rind to cheese ratio, it’s a great addition to any cheese plate.
 Nuts, a slice of sweet pear, or baguette.

 Black Jack: This is a young jack rubbed with fresh ground black pepper.
 It’s very easy to eat for the mild cheese lovers in your house.
-It’s been a huge hit at farmers markets this year.
+It’s been a huge hit at farmers markets.
+We have an awesome new label that should be ready by July.

 Farmers Tan: The mildest of all the cheeses - watch for some different versions this fall / winter which may included “Sunburn” and “Deep Tan”.

-Dill or Cumin Goudas: If you like dill or cumin, these are the cheeses for you.
+Nettle or Cumin Goudas: If you like cumin, this is the cheese for you.
 Cumin is one of my favorite fall / winter spices.
 This cheese is modeled after the Dutch cheeses Leyden.
-The Cdill gouda was made in the spring and the cumin variety during the fall.
+The nettle gouda is made only in the spring and the cumin variety during the fall.

 Mollie’s Muse: This is a young cheddar rubbed on the outside with cocoa, cinnamon and cayenne.
 It adds nice visual interest to the cheese plate, gives you an olfactory experience before tasting the cheese and the slight cayenne finish makes you definitely want another bite.